lucasgatsasastro/lucasgatsasastro.github.io/_posts/2024-07-31-all-total-solar-eclipses-262728.markdown

 <strong>The Saros Cycle</strong>
 Aug, 12 - 2026
-The Total Eclipse will pass over the Arctic, Greenland, Iceland, Atlantic Ocean, northern Spain and very extreme northeastern Portugal.
+<strong>The Total Eclipse</strong> will pass over the <strong>Arctic, Greenland, Iceland, Atlantic Ocean, northern Spain and very extreme northeastern Portugal</strong>.
 A partial eclipse will cover more than 90% of the Sun in Ireland, Great Britain, Portugal, France, Italy, the Balkans and North Africa and to a lesser extent in most of Europe, West Africa and northern North America.

 <strong>Once in Lifetime Experience</strong>
 The total eclipse will be visible from the cities of A Coruña, Valencia, Zaragoza, Palma and Bilbao, but both Madrid and Barcelona will be just outside the path of totality.